- Unix operating systems

 You should also make sure you have the latest version of Adobe Flash installed to render any charts that use options not supported by the JSChart module.
-For more information about this subject, see "About JSChart" in the Splunk Data Visualizations Manual.
+For more information about this subject, read "About JSChart" in the Splunk Data Visualizations Manual.

-Splunk is a high-performance application.
+Splunk Enterprise is a high-performance application.
 If you are performing a comprehensive evaluation of Splunk for production deployment, we recommend that you use hardware typical of your production environment.
 This hardware should meet or exceed the recommended hardware capacity specifications below.